Skip to main content

 • do not let water or shampoo get in your ear

-Talk to a pharmacist if you think you have an outer ear infection.
+Talk to a pharmacist if you think you have an ear infection.

-They can recommend acidic ear drops to help stop bacteria or fungus spreading.
+A pharmacist can recommend eardrops to help stop bacteria or fungus spreading.

 • swelling around the ear